-SECTION 10.
-EFFECTIVE DATE.
-This Ordinance shall take effect upon adoption and filing as required by law.
-A certified copy of this Ordinance shall be filed with the Office of the Secretary of State, State of Florida within ten days of enactment.
+SECTION 8.
+Effective date.
+This Ordinance shall take effect immediately upon its adoption and filing as provided by law.
+A certified copy of this Ordinance shall be filed with the Office of the Secretary of State, State of Florida, within ten (10) days of enactment.